-Flavonoids, iron (chemotherapy induces anemia), selenium, ginger, cumin, anise, fennel, caraway and cardamom all assist catalase.
-Ginger consumption has been reported to decrease lipid peroxidation and normalize the activities of superoxide dismutase and catalase, as well as GSH and glutathione peroxidase, glutathione reductase, and glutathione-S-transferase.
+Flavonoids, iron (chemotherapy induces anemia), selenium, ginger, cumin, anise, fennel, caraway, and cardamom all assist catalase.
+Ginger consumption has been reported to decrease lipid peroxidation and normalizes the activities of superoxide dismutase and catalase, as well as GSH and glutathione peroxidase, glutathione reductase, and glutathione-S-transferase.
 Ginger is also one of the most effective herbs for nausea, common during chemotherapy.
 All of these have strong antioxidant and anticancer activity.

 The Best Supplementation During Chemotherapy

 *Your doctor may or may not approve any of these suggestions, and therefore anything recommended here should be approved by your doctor first.
 If you only choose one or two items from this list that are not controversial with therapy, it should be the mushrooms.

 There is a misconception that medicinal mushrooms interfere with chemotherapy.
 The exact opposite has been found to be true.
 As Andrew Weil, MD has